 - T-Square or measuring tape

-- Paint or stain.
+- Paint or stain and sealer or shellac.
 I used two cans of white semi-gloss spray paint (Primer & Paint formula)

 Cut plywood into 5 pieces that measure:

 - Each block should be anywhere between 3-1/2″ to 4-1/2″ high.
 Mine are 4-1/2″ high.